-We talked to Rešad Zacina, Co-Founder and Co-CEO of Ministry of Programming, a software design, development and investment company specialized in working with startups and here is what he said about it.
+Rešad Zacina, Co-Founder and Co-CEO of Ministry of Programming tells us how the software design, development and investment company specializes in working with tech startups.

 First of all, how are you and your family doing in these COVID-19 times?

 Rešad Zacina: We are generally well.
 As a family, we went through Covid with combined severity of symptoms, pneumonia, and so but the important thing is that we are all good now.
 We take special care of our mental health by regularly going into nature and staying positive by helping people.

 We had more than 40 infections in the company.
 Unfortunately, one of our colleagues lost his fight and died recently at the age of 33, leaving behind a wife and 2 kids.
 We are doing everything to support them now.

 Tell us about you, your career, how you founded the Ministry of Programming.

 Rešad Zacina: In 2015, we lived in two cities, Stockholm and Sarajevo, and our network was pretty interesting.
 Amra and Rešad were living in Stockholm where Rešad was a lead developer in the initial Fishbrain crew, at the same time Faris was doing great things in the music tech industry in Miami.
 Fishbrain was one of the top 50 digital startups in Europe in 2016.
 Mixed in Key is also one of the flagship names in the DJ industry, used by David Guetta, Hardwell, etc.

 We wanted to leverage the knowledge we accumulated over the years and our connections, so we founded the Ministry of Programming to focus on new products and startups.
 A part of the motivation to actually start the company was also the huge struggle that we were having in Stockholm as economic migrants, and let’s say Amra and I pushed Faris a little bit to leave the comfort zone 🙂